At Powder Horn training, Venturing and Boy Scout leaders experience high adventure activities and learn the best ways to share them with young people.

 with all kinds of badges,” he said.
 Instead, they see “a guy in a Colonial era tricornered hat, breeches, and stockings, which gets their attention and tells them that this [training] is going to be something different.”

 Different, indeed.
-The course’s first day included visiting a Revolutionary War-era encampment, shooting black-powder muzzle loaders, throwing tomahawks at wooden targets, and attending a campfire featuring folk-music duo Traveler’s Dream and professional storyteller Bob Valentine.
+The course’s first day included visiting a Revolutionary War-era encampment, throwing tomahawks at wooden targets, and attending a campfire featuring folk-music duo Traveler’s Dream and professional storyteller Bob Valentine.

 Steve Wilson, owner of Wood-N-Wave Bicycles, offers bike maintenance tips to the Scouts during a class session.